akazukin5151/koneko-old/README.md

 Right now it's slow because it adapts [lsix](https://github.com/hackerb9/lsix/), which relies on ImageMagick.
 I started with lsix, using libsixel.
 But it used too much memory and switching around was slow.
 Plus I didn't want to switch away from kitty.
 Eventually there will be a rewrite of lsix (now [lscat](https://github.com/twenty5151/koneko/blob/master/lscat)) to remove dependency on ImageMagick and speed it up a lot.

-As of now it's in alpha stages.
-Once I finally get asyncio working it will be in beta.
+**This is still in alpha stages**.
+Once I finally get async working and rewrite lscat it will be in beta (see [milestones](https://github.com/twenty5151/koneko/milestone/1)).
 All PRs are welcome.
-The current master branch is stable, but slow.
+The current master branch is stable, but slow (due to lack of concurrency).
+The `testing` branch is for the latest features, fixes, and super instability.
+The `dev` branch is a more stable branch where commits from `testing` gets merged nightly (or less frequently).

 # Usage